aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_factory.md

 <a name="0x1_aggregator_factory_EAGGREGATOR_FACTORY_NOT_FOUND"></a>

-When aggregator factory is not published yet.
+Aggregator factory is not published yet.

 <pre><code><b>const</b> <a href="aggregator_factory.md#0x1_aggregator_factory_EAGGREGATOR_FACTORY_NOT_FOUND">EAGGREGATOR_FACTORY_NOT_FOUND</a>: u64 = 1;